Kong/docs.konghq.com/app/enterprise/1.5-x/developer-portal/administration/applications.md

 ## Introduction

-Applications allow registered developers on Kong Portal to authenticate with oauth against a Service on Kong.
+Applications allow registered developers on Kong Portal to authenticate with OAuth against a Service on Kong.
 Admins can selectively admit access to Services through Kong Manager.

 ## How to enable Application Registration on a Service from Kong Manager.